Sponsored

 A seal suns itself on Sea Trek's dock in Sausalito.
 (Courtesy of Laura Zulliger, Sea Trek)

-When it comes to the great outdoors, there are two kinds of humans: those who can get lost in the scenery, and those that are there purely to catch a glimpse of the beautiful animals in our midst.
+When it comes to the great outdoors, there are two kinds of humans: those who get lost in the natural scenery, and those who are there purely to catch a glimpse of the beautiful animals in our midst.

 For those in the latter camp, here are the best Bay Area activities to get outdoors and see something a little wild this summer.